fdch/dspsynth/index.rst

 Plus there's all that music stuff we do.
 During the term, if you are having serious problems, please come to talk to me so that I can work with you or adjust the syllabus to get things back on-track.

-The ultimate objective is to create a digital musical instrument based on a design taken from an analog synthesizer such as: MiniMoog, Apollo1, Volca Bass, etc.
+The ultimate objective is for you to create a sonic experience using Pure Data and the techniques viewed in class.
+This can be an instrument, an installation, a sound art piece, a generative work, an interactive experience, and the list goes on.

 Bibliography
 ============